Gympie VIEW Club

 Gympie VIEW Club was formed in 1995.
 Each year we celebrate our birthday in June.

-Currently, the Club sponsors four Smith Family Learning for Life students and is actively involved in fundraising activities to raise donations for The Smith Family programs.
+Currently, the Club sponsors two Smith Family Learning for Life students and Nestle Gympie sponsors four Smith Family Learning for Life students through our club, making a total of six students under our Club.
+We are actively involved in fundraising activities to raise donations for The Smith Family programs.

 We are always open to new members, so please get in touch today and come and see what it's all about.